5th Battalion, 11th Marines

-5th Battalion 11th Marines (5/11) is a High Mobility Artillery Rocket System (HIMARS) battalion consisting of four Firing Batteries and a Headquarters Battery.
-The battalion is stationed at Marine Corps Base Camp Pendleton, California.
-It is the first active duty HIMARS Unit in the Marine Corps.
-They fall under the command of the 11th Marine Regiment and the 1st Marine Division.
-This is the only battalion in the 11th Marine Regiment not using the M777A2 lightweight howitzer.
+5th Battalion, 11th Marines (5/11) was a High Mobility Artillery Rocket System (HIMARS) battalion consisting of four Firing Batteries and a Headquarters Battery.
+The battalion was stationed at Marine Corps Base Camp Pendleton, California.
+It was the first active duty HIMARS Unit in the Marine Corps.
+They fell under the command of the 11th Marine Regiment and the 1st Marine Division.
+It was the only battalion in the 11th Marine Regiment not using the M777A2 lightweight howitzer.

 Mission

 Provide direct support of the 1st Marine Division and the Marine Expeditionary Units in time of conflict.
 That support may come in the traditional fashion of artillery support to maneuver forces, or by providing batteries to serve as provisional rifle companies.
 They also have the secondary mission of being the primary providers of civil-military operations (CMO).
 CMO is defined as the activities of the commander that establish, maintain, influence, or exploit relations between military organizations, Government and civilian organizations and the civilian populace.